-Track I is a program of study for students who have a master’s degree in forensic psychology.
-If you have a master's degree in an unrelated discipline, see Track II.
+Track II is a program of study for students who have a master’s degree in a discipline other than forensic psychology.
+If you have a master's degree in forensic psychology, see Track I.

 Walden students have up to 8 years to complete their doctoral program unless they petition for an extension.